Relative tensor products and Koszul duality in monoidal oo-categories: Action of endomorphism categories on morphism categories in a double infinity -category

-\begin{ex} Let $\C^\otimes \to \Ass$ be a monoidal $\infty$-category and let $\A$ be a class of algebras in $\Cc$ capable of relative tensor products (\cref{capable}).
-If $\M = {\Bmod_\A(\C)}^\circledast$ is the Morita double $\infty$-category of $\A$-multimodules constructed in \cref{link1}, then the map $\ka$ of \cref{lbl5} diagram (*) corresponds via straightening to a morphism of coherently commutative simplicial $\infty$-categories given on the level of objects and 1-morphisms by a diagram like so, in which $\A$ is regarded as a full subcategory of $\Alg \C$ (we omit degeneracy maps):
+The map $\ka$ of \cref{lbl5} diagram (*) corresponds via straightening to a morphism of coherently commutative simplicial $\infty$-categories given on the level of objects and 1-morphisms by a diagram like so, in which $\A$ is regarded as a full subcategory of $\Alg \C$ (we omit degeneracy maps):

 Given $A \in \A$ then, $\End^h_{{\Bmod_\A(\C)}^\circledast}(A)$ corresponds to a coherently commutative simplicial $\infty$-category given on the level of objects and $1$-morphisms by